Private Luxury Uganda Gorilla Trekking The Authentic Guide

 I saw The LAST MOUNTAIN GORILLAS in Uganda!

-How difficult is gorilla trekking in Uganda
+How difficult is Uganda gorilla trekking

 For approximately three hours, you’ll have to make your way across difficult terrain with high peaks and valleys, following animal pathways through dense vegetation.
 On occasion, you may be able to make contact after 45 minutes, but on other occasions, it can take six hours.